davidesclosa/davidesclosa.github.io/research.md

 # Research
-I am interested in connections between discrete and continuous structures in mathematics, in particular, in combinatorics and dynamical systems.
+I am interested in connections between discrete (finitary) and continuous (infinitary) mathematics.
+I am particularly interested in relations between combinatorics and dynamical systems.
 I like to work with graphs, maps, measures, groups, flows, generating functions, integer sequences.
 This page contains some of my contributions.

 ___